cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * Links to any data source documentation you referenced
 * List of signal names, descriptions, with start dates
 * Prose description of how signals are calculated
-* Specific math showing how signals are calculated, if unusual or complex
+* Specific math showing how signals are calculated, if unusual or complex or you like equations
 * How smoothing is done, if any
 * Known limitations of the data source and the final signals
 * Missingness characteristics, especially if the data is missing with a pattern (on weekends, etc)